 Visit Glassdoor if you are interested in industry standards for salaries.

-In terms of gender equality across pay, the Emirati government recently passed a bill ensuring equal wages for male and female colleagues; this is promising.
-Compared to the rest of the world, however, the UAE ranks 120th in the 2018 Global Gender Gap Index.
+In terms of gender equality across pay, the Emirati government recently passed a bill ensuring equal wages for male and female colleagues.
+Compared to the rest of the world, the UAE ranks 68th in the 2022 Global Gender Gap Index.
 This means that despite best efforts on the part of the government, and despite outperforming many fellow Gulf countries, women continue to earn less for similar work.

 Salaries and wages for expats in the United Arab Emirates

-Nearly 90% of the people living in the UAE are expats.
+88.4% of the people living in the UAE are expats.
 Because they hail from all over the world, it is not possible to mention average wages based on nationality.
-Instead, your likely salary depends on your educational and work background, your employer, your nationality, and other pertinent facts.
-Industries that hire the bulk of new workers include extractive industries, public administration, and defense.
+Instead, your salary will generally depend on your educational and work background, your employer, your nationality, and other pertinent facts.
+Industries that hire the bulk of new workers include healthcare or medical services, human resources, and fast-moving consumer goods (FMCG).

 What to do if your salary is too low in the UAE

 Because the government maintains that employment conditions are matters for the employer and employee, once you have signed an employment contract, there is little you can do without renegotiating it.
-You can, however, always reach out to the Ministry of Human Resources and Emiratization; here you can learn more about your rights and options.
+You can, however, always reach out to the Ministry of Human Resources and Emiratisation, where you can learn more about your rights and options.